aiven/aiven-docs/docs/platform/howto/byoc/add-customer-info-custom-cloud.md

 ## Check it out

-You can preview the updated list of contacts by taking the following
+Preview the updated list of contacts:
-steps:

 1. Log in to [Aiven Console](https://console.aiven.io/) as an administrator.